wave-protocol/incubator-wave/README.md

   Wave requires the BouncyCastle Java cryptography APIs:
     http://www.bouncycastle.org/java.html

+## Run from Source

+Run `./gradlew run` (`gradlew.bat run` on Windows) from the root of the source code.

+The web client will be accessible by default at http://localhost:9898/.

 ## Run Binary

 Extract the archive and execute ./bin/wave for Linux/Mac or bin\wave.bat for Windows.